taazarel/Voheim/Exora.md

 "This titanic mass of pistons, tubes and pressurized weapons is a shining example of our progress"
 ## Generic
-- Weight:
+- Weight: 2 tons
-- Dimensions:
+- Dimensions: large
-- Price:
+- Price: 2000 gp
-- Rarity:
+- Rarity: Uncommon

 ### History
 - Creation Date: